re-mote-sensing/re-mote/README.md

 ### Get help

-- If you have any questions or encounter issues, please post them [here](https://github.com/re-mote-sensing/re-mote/issues).
+- If you have any questions or encounter issues, post them [here](https://github.com/re-mote-sensing/re-mote/issues).

 ## 🗂 Documentation